schitresh/system-design/website_designs/tools/5_web_crawler.md

   - Each host will store its set of URLs
     - That needs to be visited
     - Checksums of previously visited URLs
-    - Checksumms of all the downloaded documents
+    - Checksums of all the downloaded documents
 - Since we are using consistent hashing, URLs will be redistributed from overloaded hosts
 - Each host will perform checkpointing periodically
   - And dump a snapshot of all the data onto a remote server